jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Good, Fast, Cheap: Pick any two (you can't have all three)._ — Ross Callon

 _How does a project get to be a year late? . . . .
-One day at a time.” ― Frederick P. Brooks Jr.
+One day at a time._ ― Frederick P. Brooks Jr.

 # Requirements